JyothiPrakash18/portfolio_react_tailwind/README.md

-A Complete Portfolio Project Using React and TailwindCSS
+A Complete Portfolio Project Using React and TailwindCSS and using Font Awesome icons.